GNOME/gimp-help/README.md

 browser, external web browser and HTML renderers.
 [DocBook](https://docbook.org/) is used to create a highly customizable documentation system.

-The current manual documents features for the 2.99 development branch of GIMP which is a moving target for the future GIMP 3.0.
+The current manual documents features for the 3.0 development branch of GIMP which is a moving target for the near future release of GIMP 3.0.
-The manual for GIMP 2.10 is also still being maintained in a separate branch called `gimp-help-2-10`.
+The manual for GIMP 2.10 is not being maintained anymore, but translations are still accepted until the release of 3.0.
+It is available in a separate branch called `gimp-help-2-10`.

 ## Contents